HuyNguyen7994/toy_stories/README.md

 uv run pytest
 ```

+# Pandas problem
+My `simple_etl.py` doesn't work and I don't know why.

-# Rewrite transformation
+# Rewrite transformation to SQL
-We will migrate the data into cloud database (not sure which), so it's necessary to rewrite most logic into SQL
+Historical data is now stored in Redshift, but logic is still written in `pandas`.
+Need to translate it to SQL.

 # Bring it into Airflow
 We will need to run the task from Airflow server and not from local machine